Jack jumper ant: Signs and symptoms

 In individuals allergic to the venom (about 2–3% of the population), a sting sometimes causes anaphylactic shock.
 In comparison to other insects such as the western honeybee (Apis mellifera) and the European wasp (Vespula germanica), their rates are only 1.4% and 0.6%.
-The annual sting exposure rates for the jack jumper ant, Western honeybee and European wasp are 12%, 7% and 2%.
+The annual sting exposure rates in Tasmania for the jack jumper ant, Western honeybee and European wasp are 12%, 7% and 2%.
 The median time from sting to cardiac arrest is 15 minutes, but the maximum period is around three hours.
 The ant allergy does not disappear; people with jack jumper allergies will most likely suffer from another allergic reaction if re-stung.
 Approximately 70 percent of patients with a history of systemic reaction to the ant's sting have another reaction when stung again.
 In comparison, systemic reaction figures for Apis mellifera and Vespula germanica after being stung show a rate of 50% and 25%.
 About half of these reactions were life-threatening and occurred predominantly in people who had had previous incidents with the sting.
 Anaphylaxis in jack jumper ant stings are not rare; 2.9% of 600 residents from semi-rural Victoria had allergic reactions to the ant's sting, according to a questionnaire.
 The sensitivity to stings is persistent for many years.

 In 2011, an Australian ant allergy venom study was conducted, with the goal of determining which native Australian ants were associated with ant sting anaphylaxis.
 It showed that the jack jumper ant was responsible for the majority of patients' reactions to stings from ants of genus Myrmecia.
 Of the 265 patients who reacted to such a sting, 176 were from the jack jumper, 15 from M. nigrocincta and three from M. ludlowi, while 56 patients had reacted to other Myrmecia ants.
 The study concluded that four native species of Australian ants caused anaphylaxis.
 Apart from Myrmecia species, the green-head ant (Rhytidoponera metallica) was also responsible for several systemic reactions.